 The time on her watch, facing us, was 12:00.
 For Wendy, as she glanced at it, the time would be 6:30.
 But it is light outside when she goes downstairs and we know that 4:00 has yet to arrive, or so the movie tells us, for the next section of it is 4 pm.
 And yet the time will be 6:55 when she locks Jack in the freezer in this section.

 When Wendy ran into the Gold Room seeking Jack in the previous section, to tell him that there was a crazy woman in room 237, she had placed her hand on his shoulder, her wristwatch prominently showing and it was about 12:00 or 12:05 for us facing her, which means it was about 6:30 or 6:35 for her, and Dick Hallorann, back in Miami was next shown watching the beginning of the night's news broadcast.

 430 MS Wendy and Danny interior of Suite 3.
 (1:41:11 begin crossfade from the bedroom to the Colorado lounge, crossfade ending at 1:41:14.)

 Crossfade to Wendy entering the dark Colorado Lounge from its left (as one faces the rear), the crossfade placing the Winnie the Pooh, back at the suite, on the grand staircase where Jack will later pursue her.
 Lamps burn in the floor above.
 There is no fire in the fireplace.
-Jack nowhere to be seen.
+Jack is nowhere to be seen.
 She calls for him, he doesn't answer.
 She steps into the pool table area beyond, and again calls for him.

 431 MS Wendy.
 (1:41:56)

 Cut to Wendy still facing the pool table area.
 Her watch appears to read 3:20.
-She then turns and walks toward the table on which is Jack's typewriter, a box of manuscript, and the scrapbook.
+She turns and walks toward the table on which is Jack's typewriter, a box of manuscript, and the scrapbook.

 432 MCU typewriter and Wendy.
 (1:42:12)